 Explore 1.75 miles of brick paths, wood covered bridges, outdoor bronze sculptures and artwork, a child’s dream playground, and historic memorials.
 Spread out a blanket and enjoy a picnic under a shady tree while watching the activities along the Riverwalk.
 Birdwatch or lay on the cool green grass and relax with a good book.

 - Ty Warner Park

 Explore the great outdoors at Ty Warner Park.
 Grab the tennis rackets and play a few matches.
 Play a game of volleyball in the sand court.
-Have the kiddos get some needed exercise on the giant playground.
+Let the kids get some needed exercise on the giant playground.
 Enjoy a leisurely stroll on the walking path.
 Play some catch and practice batting on the baseball field.
 There are plenty of activities to experience at this park.

 - Cantigny Park

-Soak up the splendor and tranquility of nature.
-The Fountain Garden, an anticipated element of Project New Leaf is now open and is considered the crown jewel and centerpiece of the spectacular grounds.
-Walkthrough the park’s extraordinary garden vignettes and savor the elements breathing new life and perspective to this beautiful 500-acre landscape.
+Soak up the splendor of this timeless estate and tranquil setting.
+The new Fountain Garden is considered the crown jewel and centerpiece of the spectacular grounds.
+Walk through the park’s extraordinary garden vignettes and savor the elements breathing new life and perspective to this beautiful 500-acre landscape.
 Cantigny Park is without a doubt a special gem of DuPage County. *Admission free - $5 Parking fee

 - Illinois Prairie Path

 DuPage is home to the first successful rail-to-trail conversion in the United States – the Illinois Prairie Path (IPP).
 The path spans over 40 miles in DuPage, and it is a main artery connecting communities, quaint downtowns, forest preserves and recreational trails.
 Hop on the trail and enjoy a section of path, or embark on a longer journey as the IPP connects to the Great Western Trail to make a full loop.